hyperledger-labs/orion-server/docs/getting-started/transactions/gosdk/usertx.md

 }
 ```

-The `ReadUsers` can be used to define which users have read access on this user.
+`ReadUsers` can be used to define which users have read access on this user.
 In the above code, only the `admin` user has the read access on the user `bob`.
-As no users in `ReadWriteUsers`, no one can update the user `bob`.
+As there are no users in `ReadWriteUsers`, no one can update the user `bob`.
 In other words, the user `bob` can be read by `admin` and never be updated by anyone.

 Finally, the transaction is committed by calling `dbtx.Commit(true)`.
-The argument true denotes that the synchronous submission.
+The argument "true" denotes that this is a synchronous submission.
 As a result, the `Commit()`
-would return the transaction receipt if this transaction gets committed before the `TxTimeout` configured in the `openSession()`.
+returns the transaction receipt if this transaction gets committed before the `TxTimeout` configured in the `openSession()`.

 The structure of txReceipt can be seen [here].
-The user can store this txReceipt as it is a committment used to verify the proof generated by the server.
+The user can store this txReceipt as it is a commitment used to verify the proof generated by the server.

-## 2) Updation of Users
+## 2) Update users

 Let's update the user `alice` to have no privileges.
 This can be done by

-  1. fetching the `alice` record from the database
+  1. Fetching the `alice` record from the database
-  2. setting the `Privilege` field to `nil`
+  2. Setting the `Privilege` field to `nil`
-  3. committing the updated `alice` record to the database
+  3. Committing the updated `alice` record to the database

 ### 2.1) Source Code